cowtowncoder/java-uuid-generator/README.md

 ## Usage

-JUG can be used as a command-line tool (via class 'com.fasterxml.uuid.Jug`), or as a pluggable component.
+JUG can be used as a command-line tool (via class `com.fasterxml.uuid.Jug`), or as a pluggable component.

 ### Via Maven